brandcm/bioinformatics/tensorflow_on_Apple_Silicon_Macs.md

 import tensorflow as tf
 print('tensorflow version', tf.__version__)
 ```
-This should print tensorflow version 2.10.0 as specified during the download above.
+This should print "tensorflow version 2.10.0" as specified during the download above.
 While this solution works for the specific problem identified above, it may not work for others.
 I recommend checking out the reference below for other potential approaches.

 ## Reference
 https://stackoverflow.com/questions/72964800/what-is-the-proper-way-to-install-tensorflow-on-apple-m1-in-2022